nathanl/searchlight/README.md

 ## Compatibility

-For any given version, check the .travis.yml file to see what Ruby versions we're testing for compatibility.
+For any given version, check `.travis.yml` to see what Ruby versions we're testing for compatibility.

 ## Installation